-Again the king said he did not want to interpret hidden meanings: “Catch them and hand them over to me.”
+Again the king said he did not want to interpret hidden meanings.
+“Catch them and hand them over to me,” he said.
 But to avoid publicly naming the king, the Bodhisatta told another story.

-- A man’s house caught fire and he ordered another man to run in and save his property, but he didn’t get out in time and fire, which usually cooks food and keeps people warm, killed him.
+- A man’s house caught fire, and he ordered another man to run in and save his property.
+But he didn’t get out in time, so fire, which usually cooks food and keeps people warm, killed him.

 - A man once ate so much food he could not digest it.
 So that which normally sustains life killed him.

-- One time a strong wind, which normally provides a comfortable relief from the heat, arose and broke a man’s limbs.
+- One time a strong wind, which usually provides comfortable relief from the heat, arose and broke a man’s limbs.

 Again the king said, “Bring me the thieves.”
-But the Bodhisatta instead told him another story.
+But the Bodhisatta told him yet another story.

-The king said, “Only bring me the thieves.”
-Again the Bodhisatta persisted and told another story.
+The king said, “I don’t want anything else.
+Just bring me the thieves.”
+But the Bodhisatta persisted and told another story.

 - His father dead, a dutiful only son cared for his mother.
-She found her son a wife and she and her own mother moved into the house.
-At first the wife showed affection for her mother-in-law, but after she had many children the wife wanted her gone.
-So the wife turned her husband against his mother by speaking often of her faults and convinced him to kill her.
+She found her son a wife, and she and her own mother moved into the house.
+At first the wife showed affection for her mother-in-law, but after having many children, the wife wanted her gone.
+So she turned her husband against his mother by speaking often of her faults, and convinced him to kill her.
 They schemed to carry her bed to the river, so she would not wake up, and throw her to the crocodiles.
-The two mothers slept in the same room and to avoid taking the wrong bed in the dark, the wife tied a rope to her mother’s.
-But the husband switched the rope, so that night they killed his wife’s mother, not his.
+The two mothers slept in the same room, so to avoid taking the wrong bed in the dark, the wife tied a rope to her mother-in-law’s bed.
+But the husband switched the rope, and that night they killed his wife’s mother, not his.

-A thief stored his loot in this cave, and when he saw the old woman he thought she must be a goblin.
-The thief fetched a witchdoctor to cast the goblin out, but the old woman insisted she was not a goblin and suggested they share the thief’s loot.
-To prove she was human she told the witch doctor to put his tongue on top of hers; when he did she bit a piece off and spit it to the ground.
-The frightened witch doctor, believing she was a goblin, fled, leaving all the treasure for her alone.
+A thief stored his loot in this cave, and when he saw the old woman there, he thought she must be a goblin.
+The thief fetched a witch doctor to cast the goblin out, but when he came, the old woman insisted she was not a goblin and suggested that they share the thief’s loot.
+To prove she was human, she told the witch doctor to put his tongue on top of hers.
+When he did, she bit a piece off and spit it to the ground.
+The frightened witch doctor, now certain that she was a goblin, fled, leaving all the treasure for her alone.

-The next day she returned home with the loot.
-The surprised daughter-in-law asked where she got her these jewels and the mother-in-law explained that everyone who gets burned alive on a pyre in a cemetery gets some.
-So without telling her husband, she went to the cemetery and set herself on fire.
+The next day, the man’s mother returned home with the loot.
+The surprised daughter-in-law asked where she got these jewels, and she said that everyone who gets burned alive on a pyre in a cemetery gets some.
+Without telling her husband, the greedy wife went to the cemetery and set herself on fire.
 When the man asked where his wife was, his mother told him that a daughter-in-law is supposed to care for her mother-in-law, not try to kill her, and she got the fate she deserved.

 This time the angry king said, “Whether this is fact or fiction, I don’t understand.
 If you can’t bring them to me, then you must be the thief.”

-Exasperated at the king’s refusal to be shielded, the Bodhisatta finally gave up and announced in front of the assembled crowd that the king and the chaplain were the thieves who stole the jewels.
+Exasperated at the king’s idiocy, the Bodhisatta finally gave up and announced in front of the assembled crowd that the king and the chaplain were the thieves who stole the jewels.
 “Protect yourselves,” he urged people.
-“Those who should provide safety, are actually your curse.”
-The people were aghast that not only was the king the thief, but that he tried to force the blame onto somebody else.
-So they rose up with sticks and clubs and beat the king and chaplain to death.
+“Those who should provide safety are your curse.”
+The people were aghast that not only was the king the thief, but that he had tried to force the blame onto somebody else.
+They rose up with sticks and clubs and beat the king and chaplain to death.
 And they chose the Bodhisatta as their new king.

 In the Lifetime of the Buddha

-A lay follower of the Buddha had a seven-year-old son who was skilled in tracking footsteps, and his father liked to test him.
-One day he took a long, winding route to the Buddha’s monastery, stopping at several homes and circling the city along the way.
-While he sat and listened to a sermon, his son showed up and the Buddha heard about his ability.
-The Buddha said the boy’s skill really wasn’t very impressive; in the past he himself could follow footsteps through the air and then told this story.
+A lay follower of the Buddha had a seven-year-old son who was skilled in tracking footsteps, and he liked to test him.
+One day this man took a long, winding route to the Buddha’s monastery, stopping at several homes and circling the city along the way.
+While he sat and listened to a sermon, his son showed up, and the Buddha heard about his ability.
+The Buddha said the boy’s skill really wasn’t very impressive; in the past he himself could follow footsteps even through the air.
+Then he told this story.

 The Bodhisatta’s father was an earlier birth of Maha Kassapa, one of the Buddha’s top disciples.